Hasenn/python-image-gen/README.md

-Using python with pillow to generate images.
+Using python with pillow to generate images procedurally.

 ![Diff](diff.gif)